MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 ## How does web protection work?

 Web Protection is made up of the following components, listed in order of precedence.
-Each of these components are enforced by the SmartScreen client in Microsoft Edge and by the Network Protection client in all other browsers/processes.
+Each of these components is enforced by the SmartScreen client in Microsoft Edge and by the Network Protection client in all other browsers/processes.

 - Custom indicator (IP URL/AB, Microsoft Cloud App Security (MCAS) Block/Warn (Preview))

 - Web threats (malware, phish, etc.)

     - SmartScreen Intel, including Exchange Online Protection (EOP)
-    - Fast pipe/escalations
+    - Escalations

 - Windows Communication Foundation (WCF)